The Wonder of Children

 I babysit my grandson one day a week.
 I do this partly to help my children with daycare expenses.
 And, because I am retired from active practice, I have the luxury to do it.
 Soon, I’ll be doing the same with my new granddaughter.
 But the biggest reason I engage in this activity is purely selfish.
 It’s what I get from it that motivates me.
 What I get is a deep connection between a beautiful source of innocence, wonder, and creativity and my own inner child.
 I’m never exhausted at the end of babysitting day, although as anyone with a two-year-old can tell you, I can be run pretty ragged.
 But the energy that emanates from the encounter is infectious and permeates my whole being.
 At 62, I’m blessed again with experiencing the wonder of being a child.

-2 Responses (Including One Discussion Thread) to “The Wonder of Children”
+2 Comments (One Discussion Thread) on “The Wonder of Children”